tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 For `Single Record` Tests, the `Single Record` is implied and type is one of `Validation`, `Issue`, `Measure` or `Amendment` (the Test types in bdqffdq:),  For `MultiRecord` Tests, MULTIRECORD is stated in the label, along with a marker for whether a `MultiRecord` `Measure` returns a numerical count (COUNT) or a COMPLETE/NOT_COMPLETE `Response.result` for `Quality Assurance` use (QA).

 The combination of `Information Element` and Evaluation was called the Term-Action in the GitHub issues used to develop the tests.
+This combination was found useful for sorting and classifying Tests.

-If the `Information Element` is a single term (e.g. dwc:countryCode), the information element is just the term local name placed in all upper case (e.g. COUNTRYCODE).
-If the `bdqffdq:InformationElement` is composed of several terms, these are labeled with a word that describes this combination of `Information Elements`, an Abstract Information Element Label, e.g. "YEARMONTHDAY"
+If the `Information Element` is a single term (e.g. `dwc:countryCode`), the information element component of the label is just the term local name placed in all upper case (e.g. COUNTRYCODE).
+If the `Information Element` is composed of several terms, these are labeled with a description of the combined `Information Elements`, an Abstract Information Element Label, e.g. "YEARMONTHDAY"

-In some cases we have departed from this simple convention in labels for more complex Tests:
+In some cases we have departed from this simple convention in labels for more complex Tests to permit easy identification of the nature of the Test:
 * The evaluation LESSTHAN is framed in a different order as {informationelement}_LESSTHAN_{informationelement}. e.g. [VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH](../terms/bdqtest/index.md#VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH)
 * Amendments that fill in a value may be framed as e.g. AMENDMENT_{inputinformationelement}_{evaluation}_{outputinformationelement} e.g. [AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID](../terms/bdqtest/index.md#AMENDMENT_SCIENTIFICNAME_FROM_SCIENTIFICNAMEID)

-These conventions for forming Test labels are simply a convention, and neither the Evaluations nor the Abstract Information Element Labels are a formal controlled vocabulary with a namespace (unlike the terms in bdqval: and the other supporting vocablularies in BDQ).
+These conventions for forming Test labels are simply a convention, and neither the Evaluations nor the Abstract Information Element Labels are a formal controlled vocabulary with a namespace (unlike the terms in `bdqval:` and the other supporting vocablularies in BDQ).

 The tables below list the terms used for the Test `Types` and the Evaluation terms, with an example for each, along with the few `Abstract
 Information Element Labels`.